 Involvement of the public

-Citizens and stakeholders in Baden-Württemberg were invited to participate in the process.
+Citizens and stakeholders in Baden-Württemberg were invited to participate in the conceptual development process.
 They were able to incorporate new suggestions and insights into the Concept to improve its quality, acceptance and implementation.
 Randomly selected citizens discussed the Concept in a ‘mobility council’.
-All citizens of Baden-Württemberg were given the opportunity to have their say online on the State’s participation portal.
+All citizens of Baden-Württemberg were given the opportunity to contribute their ideas, visions and comments online via the State’s participation portal.
 Associations were also invited to contribute their ideas and recommendations.